jbarillasgarcia/unity-game-development/01-basic-movement/README.md

 # Basic Movement

-In this example a object is moved from one position to another using a script.
+In this example an object is moved from one position to another using a script.

 ## Environment Configuration
 - Microsoft Visual Studio Community 2019 16.5.3